 The document, written in Greek, has been preserved on papyrus (POxy 55.3781).
-It comes from the Oxyrhynchus Papyri Collection which comprises the papyrus texts excavated by two young Oxford scholars, Bernard Grenfell and Arthur Hunt, in the rubbish dumps outside the Graeco-Egyptian town of Oxyrhynchus in central Egypt in the late 19th and early 20th century.
-The manuscripts, dating from the 3rd century BC to the 7th century AD, include texts with information about the daily life and the economic affairs of the town as well as a large collection of literary works in Greek and a few in Latin.
+It comes from the Oxyrhynchus Papyri Collection, which comprises the papyrus texts excavated by two young Oxford scholars, Bernard Grenfell and Arthur Hunt, in the rubbish dumps outside the Graeco-Egyptian town of Oxyrhynchus in central Egypt in the late 19th and early 20th century.
+The manuscripts, dating from the 3rd century BC to the 7th century AD, include texts with information about the daily life and the economic affairs of the town, as well as an extensive collection of literary works in Greek and a few in Latin.
 They were then brought to England and deposited in Oxford.
 The Egypt Exploration Society owns more than 500,000 papyrus fragments from this site which are now housed in the Sackler Library in Oxford.
 It is the biggest hoard of classical manuscripts in the world.
-After more than 100 years since their discovery, the Oxyrhynchus Papyri continue to be reconstructed from fragments and translated at Oxford University.
+After more than 100 years after their discovery, the Oxyrhynchus Papyri continue to be reconstructed from fragments and translated at Oxford University.

-The ancient city of Oxyrhynchus lays on the west bank of the Bahr Yusuf (Canal of Joseph), a branch of the Nile that flows north along the western edge of the middle Nile valley.
-In ancient Egyptian times the town was the capital of the 19th Upper Egyptian nome 𓉋 (province) and it first appeared in hieroglyphic sources during the 25th Dynasty, or Nubian period, under its Pharaonic name Per-Medjed.
+The ancient city of Oxyrhynchus lies on the west bank of the Bahr Yusuf (Canal of Joseph), a branch of the Nile that flows north along the western edge of the middle Nile valley.
+In ancient Egyptian times, the town was the capital of the 19th Upper Egyptian nome 𓉋 (province).
+It first appeared in hieroglyphic sources during the 25th Dynasty, or Nubian period, under its Pharaonic name Per-Medjed.
 After the conquest of Egypt by Alexander the Great in 332 BC, the city attracted a large number of Greek colonists who gave it the name Oxyrhynchus.
-Its Greek name came from the ‘sharp-nosed’ fish (Greek: oxurhunchos) which was the patron deity of the nome.
-In the Roman and Byzantine periods the city of Oxyrhynchus occupied an area at least 2 km long and 1.5 km wide and was adorned with fine stone public buildings (hippodrome, baths, temples), a theatre and colonnaded streets.
+Its Greek name came from the ‘sharp-nosed’ fish (Greek: oxurhunchos), which was the patron deity of the nome.
+In the Roman and Byzantine periods, Oxyrhynchus occupied an area at least 2 km long and 1.5 km wide and was adorned with fine stone public buildings (hippodrome, baths, temples), a theatre and colonnaded streets.
 Its population is estimated to have been around 30,000 inhabitants.

-The papyri in question is dated year “1 of Hadrian”, “2nd intercalary day” of the Egyptian month of Mesore (Alexandrian calendar), that is August 25 AD 117.
+The papyrus in question is the dated year “1 of Hadrian”, “2nd intercalary day” of the Egyptian month of Mesore (Alexandrian calendar), that is, 25 August AD 117.
 The message was intended to circulate up the Nile from Alexandria to the strategoi (generals) of the Egyptian nomes, communicating instructions for the announcement of the imperial accession of Hadrian and the subsequent celebrations.

 English translation of P.Oxy.
 55 3781 (by J. R. Rea.
 1988): Rammius Martialis to [the strategoi] of districts, greetings.
 With an eye to the well-being of all mankind – Know that he has taken up the leadership from the god his father: Imperator Caesar Traianus Hadrianus Optimus Augustus Germanicus Dacicus Parthicus.
 Vow[ing] (sacrifices) therefore to all the gods that his age-long permanence may be preserved for us, we shall wear garlands for ten days.
 This very thing you shall make known to the dis[trict]s under your charge.
 Year 1, Mesore 2nd intercalary day.
 (Of the) Letopolite, Memphi[te, Arsinoite,] Aphroditopolite, Heracleopolite, Oxyrhynchite, the Oasis of the Heptanomia, Cynopolite, [Herm]opolite . . .

 The date of the letter demonstrates that the announcement of Hadrian’s accession was rapidly transmitted to Egypt, even before the news had reached the Senate in Rome.
-There was great social and economic distress in the country as a result of the Jewish uprising that ravaged Alexandria and other parts of Egypt.
+There was great social and economic distress in the country due to the Jewish uprising that had ravaged Alexandria and other parts of Egypt.
 Hadrian had to act quickly to restore peace and order in a city and country of prime importance.
 The date also says a lot about his immediate decision to replace Trajan’s legate M. Rutilius Lupus with his own man Quintus Rammius Martialis who, as A. Birley notes, must surely «have been in the East with Hadrian».